zqx1392/hello-world/README.md

 - CHAOS : NEXT FATE.
 (Hoshiori, Adam, Chaos)

 For now.
+- send mail to fudou and confirm this shit.
 - do reserve plane.
 - contact japanpost via call
 - buy fucking gaming chair for ultimate 180 incline